kerimoyle/cellml-specification/src/reference/informative/informC04_component_reference.rst

       Understanding component references

-    As with references to units and variables, the term "component reference" refers to places where you need to specify a component by name.
+    As with references to units and variables, the term "component reference" refers to places where you need to specify or reference a component using its name (but not assign it its name).
-    This is done through the :code:`component_ref` attribute found in :code:`encapsulation` and :code:`import component` elements, as well as the :code:`component_1` and :code:`component_2` attributes of :code:`connection` elements.
+    This is done through the :code:`component_ref` attribute found in :code:`import component` and :code:`encapsulation` elements, as well as the :code:`component_1` and :code:`component_2` attributes of :code:`connection` elements.

     The complicated part occurs during imports, and involves understanding the *scope* of a component's reference.
     This is really just the appropriate name by which to call it depending on who is doing the calling.

     Consider the following example.
-    Here, two families live next door to one another, and within each family unit use the terms "husband" and "wife" to refer to one another.
+    Here, two families live next door to one another, and within each family use the terms "husband" and "wife" to refer to their own component members.
+    In the local "LeadbetterFamilyModel" and "GoodFamilyModel" :code:`model` contexts, "husband" and "wife" are the :code:`name` attributes of the local :code:`components`.
-    In the wider neighbourhood, however, they must be referred to by their names: "BarbaraGood", "TomGood", "JerryLeadbetter", and "MargotLeadbetter".
+    In the wider neighbourhood, however, each person must be referred to by their real-world name: "BarbaraGood", "TomGood", "JerryLeadbetter", and "MargotLeadbetter".
+    In the "SurbitonNeighbourhood" :code:`model` context, the real-world names of "BarbaraGood" etc. are treated as :code:`name` attributes of local :code:`component` elements (even though they're imported), but now the "husband" and "wife" terms are :code:`component_ref` elements, as they are not the context providing the name.

     .. code::